 - Applicants must meet all published application deadlines established to be eligible.
 The application requirements will be vetted by the foundation’s Executive Director to ensure all required documents have been submitted.

 - Applicants must write an essay on a given topic related to the mission and goals of the foundation.
 Each applicant will receive the same essay prompt.

-- Applicants must have three known adults submit a letter of recommendation.
+- Applicants must have two (2) known adults submit a letter of recommendation.